Pao2721/Pet-Sim/README.md

 WHAT I LEARNED<br>
 The most important thing I learned with this project is time management.
 Properly and efficiently using your time is key to creating a successful project.
 Being realistic about your goals is also very important.
+For example I wanted to add a minigame to play but it ended up being to much work.

 TECHNOLOGIES USED<br>
 Javascript,<br>